-Great readers become great writers, so make sure you are reading inspiring texts to spark your imagination and expose you to new vocabulary to use in your writing.
+Great readers become great writers, so make sure you are reading inspiring texts to spark your imagination and gather new vocabulary to use in your writing.

 As with any maths unit having secure foundations such as times table knowledge and number bonds will ensure our mathematicians are confident and successful throughout the year - daily practise on BBC bitesize, Mathletics and Times Tables Rock Stars will support this.

-Our scientists will be learning all about Living things and habitats - Animals including Humans.
+Our scientists will be learning all about Living Things and their Habitats - Animals including Humans.
 They will continue to develop their scientific skills by asking questions, making observations and drawing conclusions.

 This term the topics within Jigsaw are Relationships and Changing Me where they will explore the themes of friendships and how to maintain healthy relationships with peers and how to accept and understand the changes that they will be experiencing themselves.

-To finish off the year we will be looking at biomes and the 7 different types and what thrives in these geographical locations.
-We will be doing this through the key skills of locational and place knowledge, human and physical geography and geographical skills and fieldwork
+To finish off the year we will be looking at biomes from around the world (such as tundra and rainforests), and what thrives in each of these geographical locations.
+We will be doing this through the key skills of locational and place knowledge, human and physical geography and geographical skills and fieldwork.

 Please come to school wearing you P.E kit (jogging bottoms/leggings/white t-shirt, jumper and trainers) .
 Take note of the weather and make sure you dress appropriately for P.E.

 5M- Mr Mallinson

 - Develop your maths skills through Mathletics or Times Tables Rock Stars and fact fluency level you are on.
 If you have a 123 Maths log in, make sure you log on and practise key maths skills.

 - Practise your spelling by clicking on year 5 and 6, choose the spelling rule, play free games and write sentences with spelling words.